The boss is the villain you need to defeat to get to the next level in video games.

 I have two favourite hours in the day.
 One is very late at night, after three a.m., where everyone is asleep and I find myself looking at the sky, wishing I could make sense of my life, and the little pinpricks of light over the horizon seem to salute me or mock me, don't know which.

 The other is when twilight falls and the entire palette of colours changes frequency and vibrates in altogether different notes.
-That is a time of endings, and the past put to rest, and death.
+That is a time of endings, and for the past to be put to rest, and death.

 I don't think there is one hour of the day I am not thinking about death.
 I am thinking about it more than I think about sex, which under normal circumstances should be alarming.
 It's not.
 Death is always there.
 Sometimes we hold hands and walk together.
 Time, on the other hand, isn't there to hold my hand, but to crush me under his heel.